stephdust/ESP32-PoolMaster-SD/README.md

 ### Automation
  - Filtration pump automation reduces energy consumption and adapt filtering time slots according to water temperature (70% of swimming pool energy consumption is for filter pump)
- - Thanks to its embedded RTC (Real Time Clock) the system keeps track of precise date/time even when powered off
+ - Thanks to its embedded RTC (Real Time Clock) the system keeps track of precise date/time even when powered off (Adjusted automatically via NTP or manually)
  - Winter mode reduces filtering at its minimum and ensure freezing protection (perfect for active filtering during winter)
  - 2 spare relay outputs for controlling external equipment (heating, lighting, etc.)